 - Preservatives to prolong shelf-life and prevent mould.

 - Colours, humectants, thickeners and solvents such as glycerine to improve texture and appearance.

-- Biocides (antiseptics) such as triclosan and para-chloro-meta-xylenol (PCMX), to reduce bacterial count on the skin.
+- Biocides (antiseptics) such as triclosan and para-chloro-meta-xylenol (PCMX), to reduce cutaneous bacteria.
 They can reduce body odour and help certain skin disorders such as atopic dermatitis and acne.
 These products, depending upon their formulation and application, may also kill or inhibit the growth of bacteria that cause intestinal illnesses and other community infections.
 But there is concern that common household use of antibacterial soap may increase resistant organisms and actually make such infections more likely and more serious.
 The FDA has ruled that consumer antiseptic wash products containing certain active ingredients such as triclosan can no longer be marketed in the USA.

-- Scrubs i.e. abrasive substances to smooth out rough skin (face) or remove stubborn dirt (industrial hand cleansers).
+- Scrubs are abrasive substances to smooth out rough skin or remove stubborn dirt.
+They are found in industrial hand cleansers.

 - Botanicals to soothe, heal, moisturise, for their astringent properties or to act as natural antiseptics.

 - Exfoliating (peeling), keratolytic (skin-dissolving) or comedolytic (whitehead-removing) additives such as salicylic acid or benzoyl peroxide to reduce acne.

 Soaps and cleansers can irritate and result in skin problems.
 These are rare with modern synthetic detergent products made by reputable manufacturers if they have been designed for sensitive skin and are used appropriately.
 Over-washing may have the following effects: